-10-104-125 Principles of Advertising 3 credits

-Introduces students to the theory and practice of integrated marketing communications.
+10-104-125 Principles of Advertising 3 credits Students are introduced to the theory and practice of integrated marketing communications.
 All elements in the promotions mix are summarized but the major emphasis is on advertising.
 Students examine the characteristics of major media alternatives including radio, television, newspapers, magazines, outdoor, direct response and alternative media.
 Advertising research, planning and creativity are also explored and practiced.
 Prerequisite: 10-104-102.

-10-104-161 Marketing Technology Applications
+10-104-161 Marketing Technology Applications 3 credits